splanck/vento/README.md

 ## Current Version

-**Version 0.1.1**
+**Version 0.1.2**
 We are currently in the initial development phase, focusing on building the core functionalities.
-This is a development release, and while there are no official stable releases, the source code is accessible on GitHub for download and building.
+This is a development version, and while there are no official releases at this time, the source code is accessible on GitHub for download and building.

 ## Current Features